joshpman/fileServer/README.md

 Client Commands: \
 list- List off files in the servers ./files directory \
-put- Uploads a file from the clients current directory to the servers ./files directory, client can also use absolute file paths to reference files outside of working directory \
+put (filename in current directory or absolute path to file)- Uploads a file from the clients current directory to the servers ./files directory, client can also use absolute file paths to reference files outside of working directory \
-get- Downloads a file from the servers ./files directory to the clients current directory, will notify client if file does not exist \
+get (filename from server files list)- Downloads a file from the servers ./files directory to the clients current directory, will notify client if file does not exist \
 q- Closes out client session but leaves server listener running \
 q!- Closes out client session and closes server listener